marchah/sea-ports/README.md

 #### `JSON`

-Return a JSON object with all the port with the unloc as key
+Return a JSON object with all the ports with the unloc as key
 ```javascript
 {
   "AEAJM": {